sigreen/camel-spring-boot-consul/README.md

-Load Balancing Apache Camel routes with HashiCorp Consul
+Load Balancing Apache Camel routes with Consul
 ==========================================

 This example show how to use Camel with HashiCorp Consul.
 It follows the ServiceCall Enterprise Integration Pattern (EIP), and makes use of Spring Boot.

-This example includes two maven modules:
+This example includes two Maven modules:

  - services that exposes a number of services
  - consumer that consumes services